Hive-Systems/pyfair/docs/getting_started.rst

     While we refer to the data in these nodes, it is important to remember that we are talking about a single simulation within the Monte Carlo model.
-This will become more clear in the <TODO FAIR BY EXAMPLE SEC>
+This will become more clear in the `FAIR by Example`_.

 The nodes are as follows: